10 Potty Training Mistakes You Don’t Want to Make (I Made Them All)

 If you are anxious about potty training, your child will be anxious about potty training.
 This is a problem that two of the three methods I shared above note.
 Your anxiety is the enemy of potty training.

-Anxiety can cause responses in your child that hinder potty training.
+Anxiety can cause your child to respond in a way that hinders potty training.
 They can become resistant to potty training (read more about that in “Toliet Troubles“).
-There are even cases where potty training has caused children to hold their BMs, creating serious medical problems (read more in “A Doctor Responds: Don’t Potty Train Your Baby“).
+There are even cases where potty training has caused children to hold their BMs, creating severe medical problems (read more in “A Doctor Responds: Don’t Potty Train Your Baby“).

 You can fend off anxiety by realizing that your child will learn eventually and by learning more about potty training methods.
 I found Janet Lansbury’s podcasts about potty training to be helpful in easing my anxiety about potty training.